containerize-com/Products/en/project-management/kanboard/features.md

 ### Features

-Kanboard is web based project management tool based on Kanban that is lean manufacturing technique.
+Kanboard is web based project planning and management tool based on Kanban that is lean manufacturing technique.
 Main features include

 *   Simple and minimal
 *   Visual and clear overview of your tasks